-A restored VMware vSphere VM has the same settings as a backed-up Veeam Agent computer.
-During the restore process, Veeam Backup & Replication retrieves settings of the Veeam Agent computer from the backup and applies them to the target VM.
+A restored VMware vSphere VM will have the same settings as the backed-up Veeam Agent computer.
+During the restore process, Veeam Backup & Replication retrieves the settings of the Veeam Agent computer from the backup and applies them to the target VM.
 These settings include:

-- BIOS UUID (If you do not want to preserve the backed-up machine UUID for a VMware vSphere VM, you can create a new UUID during the instant VM recovery configuration process.)
+If you do not want to preserve the backed-up machine UUID for a VMware vSphere VM, you can create a new UUID during the Instant Recovery configuration process.

 If you restore a Veeam Agent computer to a VMware vSphere VM, consider the following: